LuizHNLorena/Regnier-Problem/README.md

 ### RegnierProblemLP

-The following diagram represents this class.
+The following diagram represents the RegnierProblemLP class.
 The documentation for this class can be found at:

 ![RegnierProblemLP](docs/RegnierProblemLP.png)